Practice Policies & Patient Information

 GP Earnings

-All GP practices are required to declare the mean earnings (e.g. average pay) for GP’s working to deliver NHS services to patients at each practice.
-The average pay for GP’s working in Carlton Group Practice in the last financial year was £103,682 before tax and national insurance.
-This is for 5 full time GPs, 2 part time GPs and 1.33 locum GPs who worked in the practice for more than six months.
+The average pay for GP’s working in the Carlton Group Practice in the last financial year was £93,499 before tax and national insurance.
+This is for 5 full time GPs, 4 part time GPs and 2.08 locum GPs who worked in the practice for more than six months.

 Medical Records